anthonyhami/Machine-Learning-Project-for-Income-Aduld-data/README.md

 What have been done:

 1. Exploratory data analysis for data set
 2. Data Preprocessing
 3. Feature Selection
 4. Trained/ Hyper Parameter Tuning and Validation for the 4 ML  Models (for 4 different Data sets)
     - Random Forest
     -  Decision Tree
     -  SVM
     -  Logistic Regression

-5.Predicted unlabeld Data with the final Models
+5. Predicted unlabeld Data with the final Models

 For this Project Python 3.8 has been used:
    - Pandas